How to Prepare for an Emergency

 - 37 percent indicated they have established an emergency meeting location for loved ones.

+Being prepared for an emergency means being ahead of the game.
 If you prepare for an emergency now, you can cope with a critical situation as it happens.
 That way, you can identify potential hazards faster than ever before and find the best ways to mitigate such problems before they escalate.

+A crucial part of learning how to prepare for an emergency situation is understanding which supplies to have on-hand in the event of an emergency.
+These supplies constitute your emergency supply kit: an essential for natural disasters, evacuations, and serious accidents of all kinds.
 With an extensive emergency supply kit at your disposal, you can guarantee that you’ll have immediate access to everyday essentials in any emergency, at any time.

 Ultimately, there are many essentials that you’ll want to include in your emergency supply kit, such as: